📢 Announcement

 Highly Tunable Quantum Interfaces

-Advancements in quantum technologies thus far have yielded individual quantum systems that fulfil one or few specific quantum functionalities.
+Advancements in quantum technologies thus far have yielded individual quantum systems that fulfil one or few specific functionalities.
 For example, optical photons for transmitting quantum information, solid-state defects for storage, and superconducting circuits for processing.
 These platforms do not readily exchange quantum information as they are physically distinct and operate at vastly dissimilar energy scales.
-The challenge is to realise quantum interfaces capable transducing quantum information between different quantum systems.
-Our research addresses this challenge by exploring diamond as a versatile and highly tunable quantum interface.
+Our research addresses this challenge by exploring diamond as a versatile and highly tunable quantum interface capable of transducing quantum information between different quantum systems.

 Exploring Photon-Phonon Interaction

-Owing to it’s wide bandgap, high refractive index, and exceptional acoustic velocity, diamond supports a photon-phonon interaction known as Brillouin-Mandelstam scattering that is tunable across a broad optical spectrum and a wide RF range.
-Such tunability offers a promising route for mediating quantum information transfer between otherwise incompatible systems, including emerging superconducting qubit platforms.
-Beyond practical applications, achieving and controlling quantum states of massive mechanical systems is of profound fundamental interest.
-It opens new avenues for probing the foundations of quantum mechanics and the nature of reality itself.
-This research will be pursued in collaboration with Michael Vanner in Imperial College, combining complementary expertise in quantum optomechanics and theoretical physics.
+With its wide bandgap, high refractive index, and exceptional acoustic velocity, diamond supports a photon-phonon interaction that is energetically tunable across a broad optical and RF spectrum.
+This photon-phonon interaction, known as Brillouin-Mandelstam scattering, is a promising route to transduce quantum information between otherwise incompatible systems.
+Moreover, achieving and controlling quantum states of massive mechanical systems is of fundamental interest, for example to probe the foundations of quantum mechanics and the nature of reality itself.
+This research will be pursued in collaboration with Michael Vanner in Imperial College, leaveraging on their complementary expertise in quantum optomechanics and quantum theory.

 Brillouin Classical Correlation